EarlGlynn/FEC-Bulk-Download/README.md

 * `FEC Bulk Download -- Getting Started.ipynb` shows how to access the FEC bulk download site, display lists of files, and download files.

-* `FEC Bulk Download -- Make Local Copy.ipynb` shows how to download all files from the FEC Bulk Download site:  29,620 files, 61.8 GB, nearly 100 minutes elapsed time [2019-11-29].
-File `FEC-Bulk-Download-List.txt` is list of all 29,620 downloaded files.
+* `FEC Bulk Download -- Make Local Copy.ipynb` shows how to download all files from the FEC Bulk Download site:  29,620 files, 61.8 GB (transferred in nearly 100 minutes elapsed time on 2019-11-29).
+File `FEC-Bulk-Download-List.txt` is a list of all 29,620 downloaded files.

 Downloaded folders of interest: